-4.1.4.4 Hostel Redevelopment Programme
+4.1.4.4 Hostel Transformation Programme

 Hostels were initially built as temporary housing for male migrant workers.
 Over time, the families of these migrant workers moved in with them, which has led to underserviced environments characterised by overcrowding in and around the hostel buildings.
 The management and maintenance of the City's hostels remain a huge challenge.
 Overcrowding is one of the biggest challenges, as up to three or four families can often be found living in one room.
 Occupants have also spilled over into masses of informal shelters surrounding the original hostel buildings.
 The hostel structures were not designed to accommodate this number of people, resulting in services on these sites being either totally ineffective, or indeed in a state of total disrepair.
 The conditions in which people are living in the hostel precincts are entirely undesirable.
-Many of these hostels are dilapidated and call for total demolition and rebuilding.
+Many of these hostels are dilapidated and in a state of disrepair, which require total demolition and rebuilding.